← Home

 RECOVERY:

-Phone: scans QR → forwards ciphertext to watch (never decrypts)
+Phone: scans QR or extracts from photos → forwards ciphertext to watch (never decrypts)

-Watch: prompts for PIN → decrypts → validates BIP-39 → imports
+Watch: prompts for PIN/passphrase → decrypts → validates BIP-39 → imports

-Watch: shows fingerprint for user verification against printed sheet
+Watch: shows fingerprint for user verification (Recovery Sheet)

 Cryptographic Stack